SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 >
 > 6.a.1 Amount of water- and sanitation-related official development assistance that is part of a government-coordinated spending plan

-This target is interpreted to cover research about international cooperation or capacity-building support to developing countries in WASH related activities and programmes.
+This target is interpreted to cover research about international cooperation or international support for capacity-building to developing countries in WASH related activities and programmes.
 Activities specifically mentioned are `water harvesting` `desalination` `water efficiency` `wastewater treatment` `recycling and reuse`

 As definition of capacity building we have used
 * Definition of "capacity development": *"the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results"* (United Nations Development Group 2017).